ghodgins/DistributedFileSystem/README.md

 DistributedFileSystem - CS4032 Project
 =====================
 ##Client
 Provides the functionality of the distributed file system to the end user.
+Includes a simple main test program that allows you to specify file names and some sample file contents to facilitate quick testing of the DFS.

 ##File Server
 Each file server node provides filesystem functionality for the distributed file system.